propensive/oubliette/readme.md

 ## Status

-Oubliette is classified as __experimental__.
+Oubliette is classified as __embryonic__.
 Propensive defines the following five stability levels for open-source projects:

 - _embryonic_: for experimental or demonstrative purposes only, without any guarantees of longevity
 - _fledgling_: of proven utility, seeking contributions, but liable to significant redesigns